Owen Husney: Promotion and The Ad Company

 Following the dissolution of The High Spirits, Husney began his career on the business side of the music industry by providing backstage catering to a local Minneapolis venue serving touring acts such as Janis Joplin, Stevie Wonder, The Rolling Stones, and The Who.
 Husney eventually rented The Marigold Ballroom in Minneapolis, a local art deco club and musical venue, acting as its promoter where he introduced local audiences to national acts including Bonnie Raitt, Billy Joel, Ry Cooder, and Foghat.

 The Ad Company

-In 1973, Husney formed The Ad Company, a retail advertising agency served clientele including Warner Brothers and Doubleday-owned radio stations across the country.
+In 1973, Husney formed The Ad Company, a retail advertising agency that served clientele including Warner Brothers and Doubleday-owned radio stations across the country.
 One of Husney's runners at The Ad Company was future Prince & The Revolution band member Bobby Z.

 Signing Prince to Warner Bros.

 In the summer of 1976, small studio owner Chris Moon brought Husney a demo tape by then eighteen-year-old Prince Nelson.
 Husney built a team around the young artist with the express purpose of making a new demo tape to secure a record contract for the young artist at a major record label, Husney used the resources of his advertising company to create promotional materials including a press kit to go along with a professionally recorded demo tape, recorded by then local engineer David Z at Sound 80 Studios in Minneapolis.

 In the summer of 1977, Husney negotiated a three-album contract with Warner Bros., preserving Prince's publishing rights for himself and successfully convincing the record executives to allow Prince to produce his own first album.
 The contract was signed on June 25, 1977.

 In 1980, Husney's management relationship with Prince ended when Prince signed with Bob Cavallo and Joe Ruffalo.